Param-Patel-o5/python-mini-projects/SmartInputCalculator/README.md

 # 🧮 SmartInputCalculator

-A clean and compact CLI-based calculator built with Python that does more than basic arithmetic — it lets users input complete expressions like `5 + 6 * 2`, `3**3`, or `15 // 2` directly into the terminal and evaluates them intelligently using Python's `eval()` function.
+A clean and compact CLI-based calculator built with Python that does more than basic arithmetic .

 ---